santhoshse7en/news-fetch/README.md

 - pandas

 ## Extracted information
-news-please extracts the following attributes from news articles.
+news-fetch extracts the following attributes from news articles.
 Also, have a look at an [examplary json file](https://github.com/santhoshse7en/news-fetch/blob/master/newsfetch/example/sample.json) extracted by news-please.
 * headline
 * name(s) of author(s)
 * publication date